Old Fashioned Sweet Potato Pie

 Whipped cream on top of sweet potato pie is a MUST!

-In the bowl of a stand mixer (or use a hand mixer), place 1 cup of heavy cream, 1 tablespoon powdered sugar, and a splash of vanilla.
 Beat on high until soft peaks form.
-Store in the refrigerator until ready to serve it with the pie.
+Store in the refrigerator until you’re ready to serve it with the pie.

 Frequently Asked Questions